You can use your car's keychain remote emergency button alarm (or

 Do you want better protection?

-A personal alarm shrieks more urgently than a car’s horn emergency button and pinpoints your exact location for witnesses.
-Most predators simply flee at that point, and very few would ever chase after anyone running away toward witnesses while making a hellacious racket.
-Predators want easy prey.
+The shriek of a personal alarm pinpoints your exact location for witnesses.
+Many predators simply flee at that point, and few would chase after anyone running away toward witnesses while making a hellacious racket.
+Most predators want easy prey.

 And you can use a personal security alarm wherever you go – not just when you’re near your car.

-Also carry pepper spray.
+If your local laws allow, you can also carry pepper spray.
 Attach it to your key chain so it’ll be in-hand and ready whenever you’re going to or from your car.
+(But remember to leave it at home before you visit airports or other restricted areas, of course).

-Do the same at home while walking to and from your car – to defend against a carjacking, mugging, or home - mug-in (when you’re forced to go inside your home with the attacker).
+Also carry them whenever you're walking to or from your car – to defend against a carjacking, mugging, or home - mug-in - that's when a victim is forced at gunpoint to go into their home with the attacker (being outdoors helps neighbors see what's happening).

-You’ll deter parking lot predators by making it obvious that you’re carrying pepper spray – held at shoulder height and very ready to spray.
-Predators prefer distracted, unprepared prey.
-If you look rough and ready, most predators will not choose you.
+You’ll help deter predators by making it obvious that you’re carrying pepper spray (and/or a screamer) – held at shoulder height and very ready to use.
+Predators prefer distracted, unprepared victims.
+It's better for you to appear alert, confident, and ready - instead of looking like easy prey.

 What if the predator has a gun?
 See kidnapping escape.